SakthivelMadhu/Java_Interview_Prep_Assignment/README.md

 . equals(Object obj) - compares the String to the specified object <br>
 . indexOf(int ch) - returns the index of the first occurrence of the specified character. <br>

+OOPS : <br>
+Problem 1: What is a Class? <br>

+A: In Java, a class is a blueprint or a template for creating objects.
+It defines the properties and methods that objects of the class will have.

+Problem 2: What is state of an Object? <br>

+A: The state of an object refers to the values of its properties or attributes at a given point in time.
+It represents the current condition or configuration of the object.

+Problem 3: What is behavior of an Object? <br>

+A: The behavior of an object refers to the actions or operations that can be performed on it.
+It is determined by the methods or functions defined in the class.

+Problem 4: What is the super class of every class in Java? <br>

+A: The Object class is the superclass of every class in Java.
+All classes inherit directly or indirectly from the Object class.

+Problem 5: Explain about toString method? <br>

+A: The toString method is a method defined in the Object class that returns a string representation of the object.
+It is often overridden in derived classes to provide a customized string representation.

+Problem 6: What is the use of equals method in Java? <br>

+A: The equals method in Java is used to compare two objects for equality.
+It is used to determine whether two objects have the same value or not.

+Problem 7: What are the important things to consider when implementing equals method? <br>

+A: The important things to consider when implementing equals method are:
+.
+The method should be reflexive: a.equals(a) should return true. <br>
+.
+The method should be symmetric: a.equals(b) should return true if and only if b.equals(a) returns true. <br>
+.
+The method should be transitive: if a.equals(b) and b.equals(c) return true, then a.equals(c) should also return true. <br>
+.
+The method should be consistent: a.equals(b) should return the same value each time it is called. <br>
+.
+The method should return false if the argument is null. <br>

+Problem 8: What is the hashCode method used for in Java? <br>

+A: The hashCode method in Java is used to generate a hash code value for an object.
+The hash code is used by data structures such as hash tables and hash maps to store and retrieve objects efficiently.

+Problem 9: Explain inheritance with Examples. <br>

+A: Inheritance is a mechanism in Java by which a class can inherit the properties and methods of another class.
+The class that inherits is called the subclass or derived class, and the class that is inherited from is called the superclass or base class.
+For example, consider a class hierarchy consisting of a superclass "Animal" and two subclasses "Cat" and "Dog".
+Both "Cat" and "Dog" inherit the properties and methods of "Animal" such as "name" and "move()".

+Problem 10: What is Method Overloading? <br>

+A: Method Overloading is a feature in Java that allows a class to have multiple methods with the same name but different parameters.
+It is used to provide different ways of calling a method with different input parameters.

+Problem 11: What is Method Overriding? <br>

+A: Method Overriding is a feature in Java that allows a subclass to provide its own implementation of a method that is already defined in the superclass.
+It is used to provide a specialized implementation of a method in the subclass.

+Problem 12 : Can super class reference variable hold an object of sub class? <br>

+A: Yes, a super class reference variable can hold an object of a subclass.
+This is known as upcasting.